Basic principles of complaints

 However, we recommended that Mr. Tomáš explicitly state and request this method of resolving the complaint in the complaint report, just to be sure.

-The interpretation of the term “multiple defects” may also be mentioned in this context We refer to it when there are at least three defects in the goods at the same time, each of which must prevent the proper use of the goods, or when there are four different remediable defects in the goods in succession.
+In this context, the interpretation of the term ‘multiple defects’ may also be mentioned.
+We refer to it when there are at least three defects in the goods at the same time, each of which must prevent the proper use of the goods, or when there are four different remediable defects in the goods in succession.

 Claims without original packaging